olegantonyan/translateable/README.md

 translateable :title, :body
 ```

 If there is no translation for a selected locale, than `I18n.default_locale` will be used.
-If there is no translation for `I18n.default_locale`, than first available will be used.
+If there is no translation for `I18n.default_locale`, than the first available ​one will be used.

 You can assign all locales data as a hash at once:
 ```ruby